cm2435/rag_style_qa_app/README.md

 The deployment is done via a bash script to build the image, and then tag and push it to AWS ECR to then be deployed to EC2, fargate or sagemaker.

 The CI/CD is done using github actions, for which there is a basic workflow script to lint and sort code that is checked into the dev branch.

+### **Time pressure- What's next**
+In 5 hours we built a basic from an ML perspective, but well evaluated and production ready API to do RAG on a book.
+Given more time, here is my order of priorities for follow up tasks to complete

+1. Add unit tests to the pipeline of the API to ensure proper coverage and behaviour
+2. Support Chat context by using a memory buffer from llama index or scale to an external memory cache like redis for production.
+3. Impliment a paper like 'HYDE' https://arxiv.org/abs/2212.10496 to improve information retrieval by turning the query into an example passage to embed
+4. Write some test cases for the system prompt and tune it using DSPY for better performance.